tinkumani/wearhacks-leshan/README.md

 Have a read through the Swagger UI page in this repository to learn more about the calls you can make to the CDP server.

+You can also use [Swagger Codegen](http://swagger.io/swagger-codegen/) to create code stubs in any language you can imagine.

 ## WHAT ARE THE POSSIBILITIES?
 [Video Project](https://google.ca) (Coming Soon!)